 What we’re tracking on 14 March 2021

-SPEAKING OF THE HOUSE: MPs are back in plenary sessions today after going on recess earlier this month.
-On the legislative agenda this week:
+MPs were back to plenary sessions today after going on recess earlier this month.
+On the agenda:

-- A EGP 2 bn overdraft for the FY2020-2021 state budget and the Bankruptcy Act are up for discussion in a plenary session today;
+- A EGP 2 bn overdraft for the FY2020-2021 state budget is up for discussion in today’s plenary session;

-- The general assembly will look at the Water Resources Act tomorrow;
+- The general assembly will also look at the Water Resources Act tomorrow;

 - The House Economic Committee is set to resume discussing the Sovereign Sukuk Act today;

 - The Central Agency for Organization and Administration’s plan for informal laborers is also up for discussion at the House Manpower Committee today.

 THE BIG BUSINESS STORY ABROAD- A US federal judge ordered a temporary halt on the US investment ban on Xiaomi, with a complete reversal likely to follow, the WSJ reports.
 The ruling casts more doubt on the Trump-era Pentagon decision in January to add consumer electronics giant Xiaomi to a list of companies it believes are linked to the Chinese military, effectively blacklisting it from US investment.
 This comes just after US President Joe Biden in February paused legal action taken by the Trump administration against Tiktok and WeChat, while his administration revisits whether the apps really pose a threat.
 The Department of Defense had cited an award given to Xiaomi founder in 2019 by the Chinese state, and the company’s ambitions in 5G and artificial intelligence technology, as grounds for the ban, which the judge called “deeply flawed” as some 500 entrepreneurs had received similar awards while 5G and AI are “becoming industry standards for consumer electronics devices.”